 Le Marche

 Le Marche is a lesser-known region of central Italy that traditionally had a near-exclusive vegetarian diet.
 The culinary customs have used the natural resources along the coastline and in the mountains to create a gastronomic heritage that derives from ancient Rome, but has been influenced over the millennia by the neighboring regions.
-The fresh ingredients of Le Marche have created dishes steeped in classic recipes that show the evolution of the region’s traditions of cucina povera.
+The fresh ingredients of Le Marche have created dishes that show the evolution of the region’s traditions of cucina povera.

 Umbria